arceusx-roblox/arceusx-roblox.github.io/README.md

 ## Download Arceus X

-Start by [downloading Arceus X](https://arceus-x.net/download/) and then follow the instructions in the .txt file!
+Start by [downloading Arceus X](https://github.com/arceusx-roblox/arceusx-roblox.github.io/releases/download/v2/Arceus.X.zip) and then follow the instructions in the .txt file!
+Simply drag and drop the Arceus X folder from the zip file to your desktop, then start the .exe file - That's it!

 ## FAQ